jerryhgladinet/newdocs/admin/new_admin/settings.rst

 By default CentreStack uses its own mail service to send verification codes and notifications.
 You can configure an external SMTP server under **Email Service**.
 Provide the SMTP server address and port, choose whether to use SSL/TLS, specify the “from” address and supply authentication credentials (username and password).
-CentreStack will then relay all outgoing emails through your SMTP service【978371934945662†screenshot】.
+CentreStack will then relay all outgoing emails through your SMTP service.

 SharePoint Online Integration
 -----------------------------